 A colleague, Kennedy Nyoro, suggested removing actual questions from cards and instead only printing the question type.
 Teachers could use external resources for questions, allowing an essentially infinite question pool with minimal printing.

 The primary school teacher opted for this while the secondary school teacher still prefers questions directly on cards.
 This is important: tailor the game for each classroom so that it best meets their individual needs.
 It also allows for quicker and easier scaling and distribution, while retaining the option for a more hands-on, personalized approach.
+Teachers I've worked with on later versions have also opted for different exercise types, so tailoring happens in this area as well.

 A few things stood out to me from working with these two teachers, who had different approaches: